Daniel4930/ChatBot/README.md

 # ChatBot
-A simple Discord chat bot
+A simple Discord chat bot using Gemini as the AI model